 There are many tools and integrations out there that can help to streamline CRM data maintenance.

 Tools that automate otherwise manual data entry help to keep CRM data maintained in real time.
-Affinity for Salesforce automatically populates the CRM with data from emails and calendar invitations, which gives all team members full context on the communication history with a customer.
-Affinity’s extensions bring the CRM to the places where sellers typically work—their web browser, email, and LinkedIn—allowing them to make updates in the flow of work, rather than needing to return to Salesforce.
+The Affinity CRM (or the Affinity for Salesforce add-in, for Salesforce users) automatically populates with data from emails and calendar invitations, which gives all team members full context on the communication history with each contact.
+Affinity’s extensions bring the CRM to the places where dealmakers typically work—their web browser, email, and LinkedIn—allowing them to make updates in the flow of work, rather than needing to return to their CRM.

 Other tools support data cleansing through capabilities like bulk deduplication and mass data modification that minimize inaccuracies.
 DemandTools is built specifically for Salesforce and specializes in data management and standardization.
 Processes can be saved and reused at your organization’s desired frequency, which can help to maintain accurate data and keep your strategy on track.